 For adults accessing psychological interventions for functional seizures:

-Given the lack of consensus around a focal outcome of change (e.g., seizure frequency, functioning, distress etc.) what is the pooled effectiveness of psychological treatment across the predominant outcome domains (seizure frequency, QoL, HR-QoL, psychological distress, depression, anxiety, functioning)?
+What is the pooled treatment effectiveness for outcome studies exploring psychological interventions for change in seizure specific outcomes (i.e., frequency, intensity, freedom).

-Are there differences in the amount of change shown (i.e., sensitivity to change) between the various forms/constructs of outcome?
+Are their differences in rates of effectiveness across non-seizure related outcome domains (HR-QoL, psychological distress, depression, anxiety, functioning, dissociation etc.)?

 Are there characteristics of patients, treatments or study design that moderate the relationship between psychological intervention and treatment outcomes?

 For identified moderator variables which have a body of evidence from the broader psychotherapy literature, it will be hypothesized that these findings remain consistent for functional seizures (i.e., confirmatory variables).